vivekchoksi/taxi-pickups/README.txt

 Quick description
 =================
-If you wish to run our code right away,you can execute the following to run the linear model on 1000 data points:
+If you wish to run our code right away, you can execute the following to run the linear model on 1000 data points:

 cd src